St Mary's Church, Islington: Worship

 Worship services take place at St Mary's most days of the week.
 On Sundays, the main act of worship is the 11am service.
-A quieter evening service begins at 6pm.
+A Taizé style service begins at 6pm on the third Sunday of every month.
 The Book of Common Prayer is used for a service of Holy Communion at 9am once per month.

-A daily morning prayer meeting takes place at 9.30am on weekdays and Saturdays.
+A daily morning prayer meeting takes place at 9.30am on weekdays.